How to Unblock a Shower Drain Without Chemicals

 Key Takeaways

-- Chemical drain cleaners may harm pipes and the environment.
+- Chemical drain cleaners can harm pipes and even the environment.

-To begin you can gather the following items:
+To begin to begin, collect the following items:

 - Baking soda